- IC 102

 Harris County Health Department

-The Harris County Hospital District collection contains patient records, emergency room logbooks, tuberculosis logbooks, hospital operations logbooks, and baby logbooks.
-The collection also includes copies of The Beat, progress newsletter, annual reports, records, inventory, telephone directory, employee handbook, budget information, eligibility procedure manual, and other printed material relating to the Harris County Hospital District.
+The Harris County Hospital District collection primarily consists of patient records, emergency room logbooks, tuberculosis logbooks, hospital operations logbooks, and baby logbooks.
+The collection also includes copies of The Beat and Progress newsletters, annual reports, records, telephone directories, employee handbooks, budget information, an eligibility procedure manual, and other printed material.

 Harris County Hospital District